mxstbr/mxstbr.com/src/pages/problems.md

 On top of that, it's really hard to know what _isn't_ owned by anyone.
 What's currently unowned and bitrotting?

 Could be specific to code, internal tools, or even all processes.
 Who owns the code review process?
 Who owns the promotion process? etc. etc.

+## Making good decisions is really hard

+How do you make a good decisions? 🤷‍♂️ It's hard to learn the skill of making good decisions.

+Might be because the iteration speed is really slow?
+You can only try one branch, and you can't really figure out if the other one would've worked better or worse — you basically can't A/B test a decision.